 An agreement stating full details of both parties

 This agreement should contain the full details of both parties, the beneficiary owner (you) and the appointed nominee.
-This includes name, identification number, address and more.
+This includes name, tax identification number, address and more.

 Then, the details of the nominee director will appear on Companies House’s records.
 Your details, on the other hand, will remain hidden.